Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Results

 Overall, we obtain the best results with sklearn-, FISTA- and AManPG-based sparse PCA, with a clear preference for the pipeline combining library-size normalization, log-normalization, and biwhitening.
 For $\gamma \simeq 0.6 \gamma^*$, this setup achieves an average noise reduction of $30\%$ over all the datasets, as shown in Fig.~\ref{fig:fig2}b.
-Surprisingly, our naive FISTA implementation for sparse PCA, where principal components are orthogonalized at each iteration using Löwdin’s method, outperforms all other approaches.
-This unexpected success suggests that, despite its heuristic nature, this new sparse PCA method stands as a top competitor among existing approaches.
+With this benchmark, we showed that under the separable covariance model, sparse PCA improves the recovery of the low-rank signal over PCA.
+This, however, doesn't necessarily indicates that sparse PCA improves biological signal recovery.
+For this reason, we now turn to evaluate the performance of our approach on the task of cell type annotation.